 You should see Autun!
 You should see M. le chanoine régulier de la Cathédrale.“Mister the ‘canon regular’ of the cathedral.”
 Piffaut!Canon Piffaut authored a pamphlet, Canonisation de Ste Marguerite-Marie et de Ste Jeanne d’Arc, in 1920 for the pilgrimage of the diocese of Autun to Rome for the canonization of these two saints. you should see Saulieu with a romanesque ass on wheels taking the holy family into Egypt! (round the corner).
 You should eat the things we ate and grow as fat as I have grown, et pour cause!“And for good reason.”
 What more can I say?
 I want to do by as I have been done.

-Our best love to you both, and a kiss from William who now shows [word or words not transcribed from the original letter]Several of the autograph letters of Elisina Tyler were not included in William Royall Tyler’s gift of the Bliss–Tyler correspondence to Harvard University (see The Early Letters (1902–1908): An Introduction, note 1).
+Our best love to you both, and a kiss from William who now shows [word or words not transcribed from the original letter]Several of the autograph letters of Elisina Tyler were not included in William Royall Tyler’s gift of the Bliss–Tyler correspondence to Harvard University (see The Early Letters (1902–1908), note 1).
 At Harvard, these letters exist only in typed transcriptions where, often, foreign words and phrases from the original letters are not transcribed. by carrying his stick on his left arm and taking off his hat to salute me, regardless of the elastic.